groupdocs/groupdocs-blog-content/Groupdocs.Blog/2012-04-18-introducing-new-dashboard-and-online-document-viewer-ui/index.md

 url: /2012/04/18/introducing-new-dashboard-and-online-document-viewer-ui/
 author: 'Derek Hyland'
 summary: ''
-tags: ['GroupDocs Dashboard', 'GroupDocs Viewer', 'online document viewer', 'zArchive']
+tags: ['GroupDocs Dashboard', 'online document viewer', 'zArchive']
+categories: ['GroupDocs.Viewer Product Family']
 ---

 We're about to launch a new interface for the GroupDocs Dashboard and our [online document viewer app](http://groupdocs.com/apps/viewer).
 We have overhauled the look and feel of the tools to make them more intuitive to use.
 At the moment, we're adding the final touches and making sure that everything works fine.
 The changes will be live in the next few weeks.
 Here's what will change when the new interface goes live: **Dashboard interface:**